brainshead/game-eggs/minecraft/java/fabric/README.md

 # Fabric

-Fabric is a lightweight, experimental modding toolchain for Minecraft.
+Fabric is a modular, lightweight mod loader for Minecraft.

 [Fabric Website](https://fabricmc.net/)